| blood flow blood flow support circulation circulatory support increase vascularity muscle definition redwood vascularity

 5. Notable Mentions: Hot Showers and Foam Rolling

 We lumped hot showers and foam rolling into the “notable mentions” category because they increase vascularity temporarily.
 Nevertheless, feel free to give these methods a try before heading to the local Starbucks in a sleeveless tee.
 Try a hot shower.
-When the body is exposed to heat, it rushes blood to the surface as a protective mechanism to prevent overheating.
+When the body is exposed to heat, it rushes blood to the surface as a protective mechanism to prevent overheating leading to enlarged veins.
 This explains why you have a more vascular look during summer and less so in winter.

 Some other forms of heat exposure that can increase vein protrusion include:

 - Saunas (we prefer the dry sauna, but any sauna will do)

 - Salt Baths ( Epson salt baths will also help with your mineral balance and can help improve performance)

 - Sun Bathing (this is also great for testosterone levels)

 You can also try foam rolling.
 This is a common physical therapy technique meant for improving mobility and flexibility.
 However, using a foam roller also pushes nitric oxide into the bloodstream.
 Try foam rolling for 10 to 15 minutes in the area where you would like to increase your veins.